justinlietz93/EONsemble/docs/runbooks/memory-restore.md

   persistence API is unreachable.
 Failed hydration attempts no longer overwrite populated knowledge arrays; the hook only falls back to defaults when no memory is present.
+- Beginning 2025-09-29, `useKV` also mirrors each write into `window.localStorage` under the `eon.kv.<key>` namespace.
+On reload the mirror seeds the in-memory store before server hydration, ensuring knowledge remains visible even if persistence fetches fail.
+Mirror entries are cleared by `clearKVStore()` and are subject to the browser's ~5–10 MB quota; large corpus uploads should therefore be chunked conservatively.
 - When investigating suspected regressions, reproduce the offline scenario by mocking `fetchPersistedValue` to resolve `undefined` and verify that previously added entries remain visible.